Colour-cr3/Matchmaker/README.md

 # Matchmaker
-Credit:
-ChatGPT for code
-Eric Pogue for some of the questions
+Credit: ChatGPT for code and Eric Pogue for some of the questions